SAP/openui5-docs/docs/Mobile_Events_9860cd2.md

 For testing or demonstration purposes, the events listed above can also be simulated on non-touch devices.
 When this simulation is enabled, the touch events will also be triggered by mouse interaction.

-> Note:
+> CAUTION:
 > Due to technical constraints the simulation cannot be perfect, so it may not be used productively.
->
->

-To enable the simulation mode, set the OpenUI5 configuration parameter `xx-test-mobile` to <true\>, for example by appending the URL parameter `sap-ui-xx-test-mobile=true`.
+To enable the simulation mode, set the OpenUI5 configuration parameter `xx-test-mobile` to *<true\>*, for example by appending the URL parameter `sap-ui-xx-test-mobile=true`.

 **Related information**